Israel-Gaza conflict rages on, diplomacy yet to gain traction | Law-Order

 Israel-Gaza conflict rages on, diplomacy yet to gain traction

 The United Arab Emirates called on Friday for a ceasefire and talks, offering condolences to all victims.
-In September, the UAE and Bahrain became the first Arab states in a quarter-century to establish formal ties with Israel.
-Living conditions in Gaza are worsening, with households now receiving just four hours a day of power instead of the usual 12, after lines from Israel and Gaza's sole power station were damaged, officials said.
+In September, the UAE and Bahrain became the first Arab states in a quarter century to establish formal ties with Israel.
+Living conditions for Gaza's 2 million people are worsening, with households receiving just four hours a day of power instead of the usual 12, after lines from Israel and Gaza's sole power station were damaged, officials said.
 Fuel was also running low.

-"The power plant may stop working completely on Sunday or Monday if fuel isn't allowed into Gaza," said Mohamed Thabet, spokesman for Gaza's power distribution company, which runs the network serving the enclave's 2 million people.
-Israel's military said on Saturday about 2,300 rockets had been fired from Gaza at Israel since Monday, with about 1,000 intercepted by missile defenses and 380 falling into the Gaza Strip.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)